 Each Case Is Unique

-As your DWAI or DUI defense lawyer in Denver, Kevin Cahill will analyze your case layer by layer, asking the following questions:
+As your DUI lawyer in Colorado, Kevin Cahill will analyze your case layer by layer, asking the following questions:

 - Why did the officer pull you over?
-A good lawyer will start by examining the constitutionality behind the reason you were pulled over.
+A good DUI lawyer in Denver will start by examining the constitutionality behind the reason you were pulled over.
 If the officer didn’t have reasonable suspicion to stop you, the evidence will have to be dismissed.

 - Was the test properly administered?
 Next, Mr. Cahill will investigate the legitimacy of the breath or blood test.
 By examining the logs, he can work to uncover indications that the machine was malfunctioning.
 Mr. Cahill can also question whether the executor had sufficient training, and whether the tests were conducted in a reliable way.

 - Did you admit to consuming alcohol or drugs?
 Never plead guilty or admit to consuming alcohol or drugs after an arrest—in fact, it’s better not to say anything at all to the police.
 Simply hand them your ID when they request it.
 If you did admit to consumption, or if you spoke with slurred speech, the prosecutor may be planning on using this against you in court—but that doesn’t mean it can’t still be fought.